Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-\Cref{thm.ideal.generators} states the equality of two ideals, $\langle \VanGenkl \rangle = \VanIdeal{\RFEkl}$, where $\langle \VanGenkl \rangle$ denotes the ideal generated by all instantiations of $\VanGenkl$, and $\VanIdeal{\RFEkl}$ the vanishing ideal of $\RFEkl$. \begin{itemize} \item The inclusion $\subseteq$ follows from linearizing the defining equations of $\RFEkl$.
+\expref{Theorem}{thm.ideal.generators} states the equality $I = \VanIdeal{\RFEkl}$ of two ideals, where $I$ denotes the ideal generated by all instantiations of $\VanGenkl$, and $\VanIdeal{\RFEkl}$ the vanishing ideal of $\RFEkl$. \begin{itemize} \item The inclusion $\subseteq$ follows from linearizing the defining equations of $\RFEkl$ (\expref{Lemma}{lemma.vangen-vanishes}).
 The technique mirrors the use of resultants to compute implicit equations for rational plane curves.
-This is where the univariate dependence on the abscissas comes into play. \item To establish the inclusion $\supseteq$ we first show that every equivalence class of polynomials modulo $\langle \VanGenkl \rangle$ contains a representative $p$ whose monomials exhibit the combinatorial structure of a core.
-The structure allows us to apply \cref{lem.multi-zsub-deriv} such that the zoomed-in contributions of \(p\) have only a single monomial.
-A single monomial is nonzero at the evaluation in \cref{lem.multi-zsub-deriv}, and we conclude that $\RFEkl$ hits $p$. \end{itemize}
+This is where the switch from $\SV$ to $\RFE$ helps. \item To establish the inclusion $\supseteq$ we first show that the equivalence class of any polynomial $p$ modulo $I$ contains a representative $r$ whose monomials exhibit the combinatorial structure of a core (\expref{Lemma}{lem.vangen-coredform}).
+If $p \not\in I$, $r$ is nonzero.
+The core structure of $r$ then allows us to apply the zooming-in mechanism such that the resulting first approximation to $r$ is nonzero, in which case the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma} tells us that $\RFEkl$ hits $r$ (\expref{Lemma}{lem.rfe-hits-cored}).
+By the inclusion $\subseteq$, we conclude that $\RFEkl$ hits $p$. \end{itemize}

-The proof of \cref{thm.ideal.membership} also relies on \cref{lem.multi-zsub-deriv}.
-Membership to the ideal is equivalent to the vanishing of all coefficients of the expansion.
-The proof can be viewed as determining a small number of coefficients sufficient to guarantee that their vanishing implies all coefficients vanish.
+The proof of \expref{Theorem}{thm.ideal.membership} also relies on the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma}.
+Membership to the ideal is equivalent to the vanishing of all coefficients of the expansion of $p(\RFE)$.
+The application of the Zoom Lemma can be viewed as determining a small number of coefficients sufficient to guarantee that their vanishing implies all coefficients vanish.
 The restriction to multilinear polynomials $p$ allows us to express the zoomed-in contributions of $p$ as the result of applying partial derivatives and zero-substitutions.